What is Shop Insurance?

 A policy to cover your shop will be tailored to protect things such as stock, fixtures and fittings, public liability and any other aspects you require to cover your business.

-We work with leading business insurance brokers to help you find you cover whether your shop be located in the high street or on a retail park.
+We work with leading business insurance brokers to help you find and compare shop insurance.

 What does business insurance for retail cover?